-Learn about Chinese history and culture
+Learn about Chinese history & culture

 Discover the rich history of Chinese people in the Top End at the Chung Wah Society’s NT Chinese Museum.
-The museum and temple is a beautiful building which dates back to 1887, and provides a historical insight from 1874, displaying photographs, memorabilia and Darwin’s Chinese family history.
+The museum and temple is a beautiful building that dates back to 1887, and provides a historical insight from 1874, displaying photographs, memorabilia and Darwin’s Chinese family history.

 Visit the most unique building in town

 Wander through Smith Street Mall and you’ll find yourself outside the Brown’s Mart building.
 Currently used as a local theatre, Brown’s Mart has been the location for a stone store, mining exchange, shipping agency, auctioneering venue, and even a bank throughout its lifetime.
 Originally built in the 1880s, this building has stood the test of time surviving multiple cyclones.